Tag: Delphi history

 The Oracle; Camillo Miola (Biacca) (Italian (Neapolitan), 1840 – 1919); 1880; Oil on canvas; 108 x 142.9 cm (42 1/2 x 56 1/4 in.);

-The Rock of Sibyl: The oldest cult center in Delphi was made of rocks fallen from the Phaedriades, dark limestone cliffs on mount Parnassos.
+The Rock of Sibyl: The oldest cult center in Delphi was made of rocks fallen from the Phaedriades, dark limestone cliffs on Mount Parnassos.
 According to a local tradition, the first prophetess of Delphi, the Sibyl Hierophile, stood here to utter her oracles.
 It’s believed she had foreseen the fall of Troy.
 The ancient sanctuary of Earth (Ge) appeared around the sacred spring in this area, meaning that Delphi was the center of the world.

-A copy of The Omphalos of Delphi displayed in the archeological museum of Delphi.
+A copy of The Omphalos of Delphi is displayed in the archeological museum of Delphi.
 The original stood in the adyton, where Pythia gave the prophecies or oracles.
 Hellenistic period.
 Marble.
 Delphi.
 Height: 1,23 m, Diameter: 0,92 m.

-The sacred omphalos of Delphi (or navel-stone), believed to have fallen from the heavens.
+The sacred omphalos of Delphi (or navel-stone), are believed to have fallen from the heavens.
 Devoid of artistic shape, it was a conical stone thrown down by Zeus to find the center of the world, the Earth’s navel.
-According to the Greek myth, Zeus released two golden eagles to fly in the opposite directions from the Mount Olympus.
+According to the Greek myth, Zeus released two golden eagles to fly in opposite directions from Mount Olympus.
 These two birds met over Delphi and Zeus threw down a stone there, which became the Earth’s navel thereafter.

 This marble representation of the omphalos is a Hellenistic or Roman copy of the Archaic omphalos, which was kept in the adyton inside the temple of Apollo.
 The adyton was a restricted area within the cella of a Greek or Roman temple.
 It was the most sacred part of the temple, often located at the end of the cella, and translates to “innermost sanctuary, shrine” or “not to be entered”.
-The ancient writings suggest that the sacred tripod, prophetic laurel and omphalos were all kept in the adyton of the Temple of Apollo, where Pythia pronounced her oracles.
+The ancient writings suggest that the sacred tripod, prophetic laurel, and omphalos were all kept in the adyton of the Temple of Apollo, where Pythia pronounced her oracles.

 The relief decoration of the stone imitates the weave of the agrenon, the thick woolen net with attached bands of wool that covered the original sacred omphalos stored inside the adyton.
 There were many copies of the sacred omphalos that existed at the sanctuary.
-The exhibited stone may have been the one witnessed by the travel writer Pausanias in the 2th century AD.
-According to him, the tied bands had the points with gorgon-shaped precious stones.
+The exhibited stone may have been the one witnessed by the travel writer Pausanias in the 2nd century AD.
+According to him, the tied bands had points with gorgon-shaped precious stones.
 The two golden eagles were affixed to its top.

 It's quite fascinating to learn that the omphalos played an important role in the oracle's predictions, suggesting that Pythia talked to Gods and channeled her oracles through this stone.
 Moreover, it's speculated that Apollo buried the Python (that was the Earth's spirit) under the Omphalos and that allowed for this communication.